Revolutionary Government Junta of El Salvador: Second Junta

 A death squad, acting under the orders of Major Roberto D'Aubuisson, assassinated Archbishop Romero while giving mass on 24 March.
 Around 250,000 people attended his funeral on 30 March and around 40 were killed by gunfire which is believed to have come from the National Guard.
-Colonel Majano Ramos, gave press statements stating that Interpol had the list of suspects in Romero's murder and that he would give that report to the judge assigned to the case, the Fourth Judge of Criminal Atilio Ramírez Amaya.
+Majano, gave press statements stating that Interpol had the list of suspects in Romero's murder and that he would give that report to the judge assigned to the case, the Fourth Judge of Criminal Atilio Ramírez Amaya.
 The judge was nearly assassinated when armed men arrived to kill him at his residence.
 On 8 May, the army arrested D'Aubuisson during a meeting in which information allegedly related to the assassination of Romero was seized.
 An agenda of Captain Álvaro Saravia was seized under the name "Operation Pineapple."
 D'Aubuisson was not tried for the murder, nor for treason, despite him attempting to overthrow the junta on 30 April, and he was released from prison in May 1980.
 He later founded the Nationalist Republican Alliance (ARENA) in September 1981.

 The Mass Revolutionary Coordinator joined the Salvadoran Democratic Front (FDS) to form the Revolutionary Democratic Front (FDR) at the University of El Salvador on 17 April.
 The Unified Revolutionary Directorate (DRU) was then formed on 22 May.
 The junta was concerned of the popularity and influence of the FDR and sent the army to university to disperse the group.
 Around 20 people were killed in the event.

 On 10 October, the Farabundo Martí People's Forces of Liberation (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers – El Salvador (PRTC), joined forces to form the Farabundo Martí National Liberation Front (FMLN).
 The group was named after Augustín Farabundo Martí Rodríguez, the communist leader of the 1932 uprising.

-Colonel Majano Ramos resigned as Chairman of the Junta and Commander-in-Chief of the Armed Forces on 14 May and gave the positions to Colonel Gutiérrez Avendaño, but he remained as a member of the junta.
-However, due to pressure from Colonel Gutiérrez Avendaño and the United States to step down, Colonel Majano Ramos resigned from the junta entirely on 13 December 1980, effectively ending the second junta.
-The junta then filed a warrant for the Colonel's arrest.
+Majano resigned as Chairman of the Junta and Commander-in-Chief of the Armed Forces on 14 May and gave the positions to Gutiérrez, but he remained as a member of the junta.
+However, due to pressure from Gutiérrez and the United States to step down, Majano resigned from the junta entirely on 13 December 1980, effectively ending the second junta.
+The junta then filed a warrant for Majano's arrest.
 He was arrested by army on 20 February 1981 on charges of military disobedience, released on 20 March, and left for exile in Panama.